CraigClem/project2/README.md

 ## BeerIndex

 The BeerIndex is where most the apps functionality takes place as this where we make our async GET requests to the API, set state and display the results.
-We used React.UseState and Axios to make our GET requests on the intital page mount and then stored the results im state (setBeers).
+We used React.UseState and Axios to make our GET requests on the intital page mount and then stored the results in state (setBeers).

 ```js
   const [beers, setBeers] = React.useState(null)